Call for Papers Submission Guidelines

 Submission guidelines

-• In an effort to minimize bias and to create a fair review process, we will omit the submitter’s name during the review process.
+In an effort to minimize bias and to create a fair review process, we will omit the submitter’s name during the review process.
 Therefore, please do not include speaker name(s) or identifying characteristics in any field other than “Speaker Details.”
+Violation of this may result in the exclusion of your submission from the review process.

-If your submission is approved, the information you share may be used on marketing materials such as the event web page, mobile app, event platform, and social media.
+If your submission is selected, the information you share may be used in marketing materials such as the event web page, mobile app, event platform, and social media.

 Required fields: